nic-cheung/restaurant_recipe_finder/DEVELOPMENT_RULES.md

 3. **How long** it will take
 4. **What could go wrong** (risks)
 5. **Alternative options** and their trade-offs
+6. **Why we rejected other options** (reasoning)

 ### Documentation Style
 - Use business language first, technical details second
 - Include "Executive Summary" sections for complex topics
 - Provide analogies and real-world examples
 - Focus on user experience and business outcomes
+- Document decision-making process and alternatives considered

 ## 🎯 Project Rules